OTakumi/custom_auth_with_firebase/docs/implementation-plan.md

 1.  **Setup Project Structure:** Organized the Go server project with a standard directory structure (`cmd`, `internal`).
 2.  **Create API Endpoint:** Implemented the initial API endpoint (`POST /auth/otp`) using the Gin framework to receive the user's email address.

-## Phase 2: OTP Generation and Delivery
+## Phase 2: OTP Generation and Delivery [In Progress]

-3.  **Implement OTP Generation Logic:** Implement the functionality to generate a 6-digit one-time password.
+3.  **Implement OTP Generation Logic:** Implemented the functionality to generate a 6-digit one-time password and log it to the console.
+[Completed]
 4.  **Cache OTP:** Implement the logic to store the generated OTP in a cache (e.g., Redis) with an expiration time.
 5.  **Implement Email Delivery:** Implement the functionality to send the OTP to the user's email address.
 This can be done using an external service like SendGrid.